eclipse-sumo/sumo/docs/web/docs/TraCI/Object_Context_Subscription.md

   the subscription is removed if the simulation has reached a higher time step; in ms
-- Context Domain: the type of objects in the addressed object's surrounding to ask values from
+- Context Domain: the type of objects in the addressed object's surroundings to ask values from
-- Context Range: the radius of the surrounding
+- Context Range: the radius of the surroundings
 - The size of the variables list must be equal to the field "Variable Number".